kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I can tell you I paid nearly £3000 for the course and I wouldn't dare ask for a refund!
 - I mean, can you imagine them reaching a hand out after spending so many millions on me and getting what they wanted??
 - No, they don't operate this way: *loving and kind*.
-- The irony is that *loving and kind* is true strength - and that doesn't include saying *be kind* and never being kind.
+- The irony is that *loving and kind* is true strength - and that doesn't include saying *be kind* to everyone and being quite the opposite.
 - Auto-violence and violation as core process is a mighty declaration of weakness.
 - In any case, they owe me billions since [Tanya (Tanya!! omg) recruited me for the intuitive program in April 2006](../2001-to-2010/2006.md#total-eclipse-of-the-sun), without my consent or conscious awareness, and I helped bring down a real thorn in their side, single-handedly, while they knew I could be counted on to be raped, murdered, whatever... and no-one would give a damn.
 - And *that* is the main reason their attitude towards prevails and has wild tendrils leading me into fiery furnaces they cannot even have imagined back then; that I, an innocent tax-paying civilian that has done the impossible, am utterly worthless.
+- Adams and the porn-gangs of Spain knew, didn't they, and that's why they were astronomically outrageous with me, isn't it.
 - Their files on me must fill a room.
 - Billions.
 - May the mighty *Pit of the Salmon Mousses* be the last unprosperous weapon I have to deal with.